Directed by Joss Whedon

 - Xander assumes that Percy is roughing up Vamp Willow instead of vice versa.

 - Cordy is still yapping about Xander to her captive audience.
-Noticing Willow's blank stare, she asks if she's got something on her neck.
+Noticing Willow's stare, she asks if she's got something on her neck.
 Willow: "Not yet."
-Cordy worriedly checks for a pimple.
+Cordy worriedly checks for a zit.

 - Cordy enters the library in a sexy dress, on the prowl for Wesley.
 From the book cage, Wishverse Willow gets her attention, and pulls out Cordy's name from the depths of her memory.
 Cordy asks if she locked herself in.
 "Yeah.
-Lemmie out. ...'Cause I'm so helpless."
+Lemme out. ...'Cause I'm so helpless."
 Cordy goes to get the spare key, but suddenly says that this is a good opportunity for them to talk.
-"What could we talk about...hey!
+"What could we talk about—hey!
 How about the ethics of boyfriend-stealing?"
 This goes on for some time; in the next cut, Cordy has taken a seat and made herself a hot drink.
 Willow, hanging against the cage, looking very... well, bored now.

 - Corpsing: Before Alyson Hannigan was dating now-husband Alexis Denisof, she already had a huge crush on him.
-In the scene with vampire Willow, Cordelia, and Wesley in the bathroom, Wesley waves around a bottle of holy water to ward Willow off.
-While he was taking it out he made a noise like "tuhh" that made Alyson crack up for multiple takes.
+In the scene with Wishverse Willow, Cordelia and Wesley in the bathroom, Wesley waves around a bottle of holy water to ward Willow off.
+While he was taking it out, he made a noise like "tuhh" that made Alyson crack up for multiple takes.

-- Description Cut: Once Anya is done declaring that she'll find someone else to get her necklace back, we cut to Willow on Sunnydale High's lawn.
+- Once Anya is done declaring that she'll find someone else to get her necklace back, we cut to Willow on Sunnydale High's lawn.